Fisher information analysis on quantum-enhanced parameter estimation in electromagnetically-induced-transparency spectrum with single photons: Absorption spectroscopy scheme

-We consider the $\Lambda$-type three-level atomic system with two ground states $|g\rangle$ and $|s\rangle$, and one excited state $|e\rangle$, as shown in FIG.\ref{Fig1} (a).
+We consider a $\Lambda$-type three-level atomic system with two ground states $|g\rangle$ and $|s\rangle$, and one excited state $|e\rangle$, as shown in Fig.\ref{Fig1} (a).
 A strong control field couples the transition between states $|s\rangle$ and $|e\rangle$.
 A weak quantized signal field $\hat{a}_s(z,\omega)$ drives the transition between states $|g\rangle$ and $|e\rangle$.
-We assume all population is prepared in state $|g\rangle$ initially.
-Under the weak signal perturbation, the Heisenberg-Langevin equations for atomic coherence operator $\hat{\sigma}_{ij}$ in frequency domain can be given as,
+We assume that the entire population is initially prepared in state $|g\rangle$.
+Under a weak signal perturbation, the Heisenberg-Langevin equations for atomic coherence operator $\hat{\sigma}_{ij}$ in the frequency domain can be written as